maoberlehner/vuex-map-fields/README.md

 ```

 ### Rename properties
 Sometimes you might want to give your computed properties different names than what you're using in the Vuex store.
-This is also possible by passing an object of fields to the `mapFields` function instead of an array.
+Renaming properties is made possible by passing an object of fields to the `mapFields` function instead of an array.

 ```html
 <template>